sttp/Specification/Output/README.md

 > :construction: Add an appendix to discuss how a UDP only STTP transmission should work so that needed caveats and capability restrictions can be established for this behavior.
 Describing this operation is important given that UDP only data transmissions for synchrophasors is widely used in production environments today.
 UDP only deployments, e.g., multicast, can also be very useful in lab environments for simplicity in data distribution.
 Regardless of the veracity and logic for the technical arguments that can be made to not use UDP, either by itself or in combination with TCP, by not defining the protocol behavior in these modes of operation there is increased risk of the protocol not being initially adopted or accepted.
 Having these behaviors documented will help alleviate any non-standard implementations that may crop up otherwise.
 Reference implementations will be adjusted to accommodate these use-cases as time allows, however UDP options will be implemented at lower priority.
 During code development, UDP use cases will be kept in-mind such that future iterations of the reference implementations can accommodate UDP based behaviors and functionality more readily.

-All STTP connections shall be established using standard IP sockets.
-The actual details of establishing a socket connection are specific to an operating system and ultimately the programming language being used.
+For STTP connections that are established using standard IP sockets, the actual details of establishing a socket connection are specific to an operating system and ultimately the programming language being used.
 However, the minimum information needed to create a socket is (1) an endpoint, i.e., the IP address and port number, (2) the desired IP transport protocol, e.g., TCP or UDP, and (3) the type connection to be established, i.e., a _server-style_ socket or a _client-style_ socket.
 A server-style socket is one that listens for connections from clients.
 A client-style socket is one that connects to a listening server socket.
 Client-style sockets are always the _initiators_ of any given connection, i.e., client sockets always "make the call" to server sockets to begin communications.

 ### Forward Connections